OmarShawky1/ACU/ACU-Mind-Map-Explanation.md

 2. Mentors: Find help in Career Advancement, Self-Finance and the entire Mind Map above.
 3. Mutual Mentorship & Coaching: Find & provide mentorship from & to peers ($\triangle 0-4$ YoE) in the entire Mind Map.
 4. Referrals Help: Connect with people in the server that can, directly or indirectly, lead you to a referral.
-5. Resources: General resources about how to network.
-   1. Informational Interview.
-   2. Networking Guidelines.